This post contains affiliate links. Read my disclosure policy here.

 - Blend the soy milk & cashews (discard soaking water) together until very smooth.
 Set aside.

-- In a large soup pot, heat oil & butter over medium heat.
-Add onion and sauté until translucent, about 2-3 minutes.
-Add celery, carrots, garlic, thyme, crushed red pepper, Sauté about 5-7 minutes, or until veggies are tender.
+- In a large soup pot, heat oil over medium heat and add onion, celery, and carrots.
+Sauté until tender, about 6-8 minutes.
+Add garlic, thyme, and crushed red pepper.
+Sauté for 30-60 seconds.

 - Add wine and turn heat up to medium-high to simmer.
 Once simmering turn heat back to medium.
-Cook wine down, about 3-5 minutes.
+Cook wine down about 2-3 minutes.
 Stir often.

-- Turn heat to medium low and slowly stir in cashew cream.
+- Turn heat to medium-low and slowly stir in cashew cream.
 Taste for seasoning and add more if needed.
-Cook for 3-4 minutes and remove from heat.
-Stir in lemon juice and fresh cracked pepper.
+Cook for 2-3 minutes and remove from heat.
+Stir in lemon juice and fresh cracked pepper if desired.

 - Place in your favorite soup bowls & garnish with fresh green onion.
 Side with crackers or crispy bread.
 Enjoy!